Burnout Quotes by Workplace Culture Expert Jennifer Moss

 — Jennifer Moss

-"I write a whole chapter about good intentions gone wrong, including these so-called perks.
+"I write a whole chapter about good intentions gone wrong in my burnout book, including these so-called perks.
 On-site laundry and meals-to-go aren’t actually perks if all they do is keep you at work longer."

 — Jennifer Moss